agpenas/tstrends/docs/source/installation.rst

 Requirements
 -----------------------

 TStrends requires Python 3.10 or later.
+Tested on Python 3.10–3.14.
 The package dependencies are:

 * numpy
 * pandas